Enemies (play): Productions and adaptations

 A production was mounted at the Omsk Academic Drama Theater, beginning May 20, 2014, directed by Georgy Zurabovich Tskhvirava.

 Enemies was adapted into an English-language television film, broadcast under the auspices of Great Performances on January 23, 1974.
-Ellis Rabb wrote the adaption and shared directing credit with Kirk Browning, and also appeared as an actor, as did Frances Sternhagen, Peter Donat, Kate Reid, and Josef Sommer.
+Ellis Rabb wrote the adaptation and shared directing credit with Kirk Browning, and also appeared as an actor, as did Frances Sternhagen, Peter Donat, Kate Reid, and Josef Sommer.